 The Lhatese is a crossbreed between the Maltese and the Lhasa Apso breeds.
-This designer breed originated from the United States.
+This designer breed originated in the United States.
 Interestingly, despite the storied origins of its parent breeds, the history of the Lhatese remains largely unknown.

-The Lhasa Apso originated from Tibet.
+The Lhasa Apso originated in Tibet.
 Tibetan monks used them as guard dogs for their monasteries, especially those near a city called Lhasa.
 These dogs were also popular with noblemen who lived in or near the Himalayan city, who used them as lap dogs or watchdogs.

 The Maltese traces its roots, unsurprisingly, from Malta.
 Despite being a toy dog, the Maltese looks regal and noble.
 Its long silky hair definitely helps with this image.
 Royals all around the world have had ties with this companion dog.

 Existing records show these dogs being sold for as much as $2,000 back in the Middle Ages.
 With such a history, it is no surprise that the Maltese is currently one of the most popular breeds worldwide.